geocomPP/sdv/chapter.md

 ensuring reproducible results (see "R and reproducible research").

-Another important attribute of R, related to its command line interface, is that it is a fully fledged *programming language*.
-Other GIS programs are written in lower level languages such as C++ which are kept at a safe distance from the users by the GUI.
-In R, by contrast, the user inputs is the same as what R sees when it processes the request.
+Another important attribute of R, related to its command line interface, is that it is a fully fledged open source *programming language*.
+In R what the user inputs is the same as what R sees when it processes the request.
 Access to R's source code and openness about how it works has enabled a veritable army of programmers to improve R over time and add an incredible number of extensions to its capabilities.
-There are now more than 4000 official packages for R, allowing it to tackle almost any computational or numerical problem one could imagine.
+There are now more than 4000 official packages for R, allowing it to tackle almost any computational or numerical problem.

 Although writing R source code and creating new packages will not appeal to most R users, it inspires confidence to know that there is a strong